 Campus history

 In 1968 the Dutch Yeast and Spirits Factory merged with Brocades to form the Royal Gist-Brocades NV.
 In 1998 the Royal Gist-Brocades NV was taken over by multinational DSM.
+In 2018, the Delft site was opened to external parties active in biotechnology by the board of DSM, with the aim of sharing knowledge and infrastructure and developing an open innovation campus; the Biotech Campus Delft (BCD).
 In 2019, DSM in Delft celebrated its 150 anniversary and being a front runner in biotechnological innovations with global impact.
+In 2023 DSM merged with Firmenich, becoming dsm-firmenich.
+Also in 2023, dsm-firmenich, ASR Dutch Science Park Fund and Planet B.io entered into a partnership to further develop the BCD.

 We build on the rich heritage of biotechnology in Delft, 'capital of biotech'